Thursday, March 22, 2018

 He’s been a prominent polygraph examiner,

-and investigator for the past 35 years.
-He was
+investigator for the past 35 years.
+He

 the former Chief Polygraph Examiner for

-the Queens District Attorney’s office.
+Queens District Attorney’s office.